kevindoorhomes/doorway/listing-agent/process-guide/listing-live.md

 * It is crown moulding - not molding.
 * There should never be more than 1 exclamation point after a sentence!~~!!!~~
 * Only proper nouns should be capitalized
-* If a Seller instructs us to put "motivated seller," "bring all offers," "seller must move," or anything to that effect, those comments should be put in Private Remarks in the MLS.
-These comments should never go in the public description unless you receive permission in writing from the seller.
+* If a Seller instructs their agent to put "motivated seller," "bring all offers," "seller must move," or anything to that effect, those comments should be put in Private Remarks in the MLS.
+These comments should never go in the public description unless  permission is received in writing from the seller.

 **Double check the MLS information**

-Our onboarding team is good, but always double check the information that is entered into the MLS on your behalf.
-The listing is under your license number, so it is your responsibility to assure all information is accurate.
+The onboarding team is good, but always double check the information that is entered into the MLS on behalf of an agent.
+The listing is under the agent's license number, so it is their responsibility to assure all information is accurate.

 Pay special attention to the sales price.
 It is crucial to list the home with the correct price from the beginning.